SafiaNassiri/What-Remains-in-Sleep/README.md

 - [x] Add end sequence once all memory items are collected
 - [x] Audio feedback (ambience, item SFX, music)
+- [ ] Fix ItemDisplay stacking
+- [ ] Fix Endings Trigger counters
+- [ ] Add Conitional checks for interactions, certain dialogue only spanw if you meet the requiremennets for it
 - [ ] Full memory log screen

 ---